 If you don’t like the pedals you can replace them with other standard bike pedals as the crank takes the standard thread size..

 The step up height is a reasonable 5.1 inches making it easy for most to step on and off the bike with the lowest seat setting being 36.8 ins and the handlebars is 45.7 inches.

 The q factor is 9.1 inches which is the horizontal distance between inside edge of the right and left pedals.
 This is fairly wide and it may feel uncomfortable to you especially if you are used to riding an outdoor bike.
 As a general rule the narrower the q factor the more natural the pedaling feels and the less likelihood for strain injuries.
 Spin bikes do tend to have a wider q factor than outdoor bikes.

-If you are concerned about the width of the q factor then the Spinner Sport has a much narrower q-factor at 6.1 inches but it does not come with a console and the flywheel weight is 31 lbs which may seem light to more experienced riders, but it is priced about $200 less and comes with 4 workout DVDs.
+If you are concerned about the width of the q factor then the Spinner Sport has a much narrower q-factor at 6.1 inches but it does not come with a console and the flywheel weight is 31 lbs which may seem light to more experienced riders, but it can be bought for less (but please check) and comes with 4 workout DVDs.

 Seat.
 The seat is padded to help in making it easier on the sit bones especially when doing long workouts.
 You may still find it uncomfortable as this is very much a personal thing as to what is comfortable or not.
 If you don’t like it you can change the seat for one you like as long as it is a normal sized bike fitting or you can add a gel seat cover or try padded bike shorts.